Update on invasive meningococcal vaccination for Canadian children and youth

 CPS INFECTIOUS DISEASES AND IMMUNIZATION COMMITTEE

-Liaisons: Upton D Allen MBBS, Canadian Pediatric AIDS Research Group; Tobey Audcent MD, Committee to Advise on Tropical Medicine and Travel (CATMAT), Public Health Agency of Canada; Carrie Byington MD, Committee on Infectious Diseases, American Academy of Pediatrics; Nicole Le Saux MD, Immunization Monitoring Program, ACTive (IMPACT); Jane C McDonald MD, Association of Medical Microbiology and Infectious Disease Canada; Dorothy L Moore MD, National Advisory Committee on Immunization (NACI); Fahamia Koudra MD, College of Family Physicians of Canada; Rhonda Kropp BScN, MPH Public Health Agency of Canada
+Liaisons: Upton D. Allen MBBS, Canadian Pediatric AIDS Research Group; Tobey Audcent MD, Committee to Advise on Tropical Medicine and Travel (CATMAT), Public Health Agency of Canada; Carrie Byington MD, Committee on Infectious Diseases, American Academy of Pediatrics; Rhonda Kropp BScN MPH, Public Health Agency of Canada; Marc Lebel MD, Immunization Monitoring Program, ACTive (IMPACT); Jane C. McDonald MD, Association of Medical Microbiology and Infectious Disease Canada; Dorothy L. Moore MD, National Advisory Committee on Immunization (NACI); Fahamia Koudra MD, College of Family Physicians of Canada

 - Embree J; Canadian Paediatric Society, Infectious Diseases and Immunization Committee.
 Meningococcal vaccine for children.
 Paediatr Child Health 2002;7(6):425–6.